-* No Aliens, No (alien) UFOs, No (alien) UAPs: See list just below.
+* No Aliens, No (alien) UFOs, No (alien) UAPs: See our list just below.
 Real Science Radio host Bob Enyart interviews the fourth man to walk on the moon, astronaut Alan Bean.
 Shockingly, when Bob asked, What it's been like to tell your grandchildren about walking on the Moon?, Bean responded, sadly, "They've never asked."
 After their discussion, Captain Bean suddenly had to leave, so Bob then took time to discuss the one topic, aliens, that they disagreed about during the interview.

 * RSR's List of Evidence Against Alien UFOs: Because Astronaut Bean told us on today's interview (as he has said elsewhere too) that he believes that aliens exist, we've decided to update our list of arguments against the evidence for their existence right here on this page (rsr.org/astronaut-on-rsr).
 Gary Bates's best-selling DVD Alien Abductions and UFOs – Exposed, which has ranked as high as an Amazon.com Top 50 Best-seller, provided the basis for this list.
 Now we've expanded it into our No Aliens, No Alien Unidentified Flying Objects, No Demon UFOs, and No Alien Unidentified Aerial Phenomenon List!

 2. They're already here?
 We've never seen them entering our atmosphere so they're always already here when they're seen.
 And astronomers, who spend their lives scanning the heavens, make a miniscule percentage of reports.